 The most significant parts of the butterfly are the retracements from A to B and A to D. As with a Gartley, the reversal at C is flexible but it should lie between A and B and not be either above or below.
 The retracement to D can lie in a range anywhere between 127% and 161% of the move from XA.

-The profit target for the bullish butterfly is then 78% to 161% of the retracement XA.
-That means say if X is at 100, A at 120 and D at 88, the bullish butterfly would have a target price range between 103 and 120.
+The profit targets for the bullish butterfly are levels 38% to 161% of the retracement AD.
+Using the 38% and 100% retracements means if X were at 100, A at 120 and D at 88, a bullish butterfly would have initial price targets ranging between 100 and 120.

 This is calculated as: